Chris5332/Tehnologii-Web/README.md

 # PoW - Pet Adoption on Web
 PoW is a SPA-type web application that manages the adoption of pets.

+This README file is structured according to the IEEE Software Requirements Specification (SRS) template.
+For a complete and improved version of the documentation, please see the `scholarly.html` file.

 # Table of Contents

 * [1.
 Introduction](#1-introduction)